Barbara Schneider: The unseen and the in-between

 Barbara Schneider is an artist who uses nature as the starting point for creating abstract, sophisticated interpretations in mixed media.
 Her work is meant to make you view nature with new eyes.

 Barbara Schneider began quilting in 1996 and discovered the pleasure of working with cloth, paint, dye, and thread.
 Her interest in the Japanese concept of Wabi-Sabi strongly influences the work.
-She has an extensive background in surface design and teaching as well as exhibits nationally and internationally.
+She has an extensive surface design and teaching background and exhibits nationally and internationally.
 Her artwork is in both private and public collections.